Joseph (2018 film): Release

 The film was released on 16 November 2018.

 Box office

 Joseph was commercial success and ran for 125 days in theatres.

 Controversy

 The film was criticised by Indian Medical Association for depicting a plot which included murder of potential donors for the sake of organ transplantation scam, on the backdrop of reducing numbers of organ transplantation in Kerala during recent years mainly due to stricter laws.

-In an interview to The Hindu, the writer Shahi Kabir responded that he didn't intend to create a scare about Mrithasanjeevani (Kerala Network for Organ Sharing), a project of the State Government, but an attempt to prevent a crime.
+In an interview to The Hindu, the writer Shahi Kabir responded that he did not intend to create a scare about Mrithasanjeevani (Kerala Network for Organ Sharing), a project of the state government, but an attempt to prevent a crime.
 He narrowed on the topic after several discussions about organ donation in public platforms including social media.